TheAppWizard/OhMyDotsSwiftUI/README.md

 # OnMyDotsSwiftUI
-Its a OSCILLATION Animation 🚀
+Its an OSCILLATION Animation 🚀